LightAndLight/property-based-testing-talk/slides/what-why.md

 ##

-What are mathematical properties?
+What is a mathematical property?

 ##

-"General relationships between the inputs and outputs of operations"
+"A generalised relationship between the input and output of an operation"

 <div class="notes">
 So what does this mean in the context of programming?